 The Equation Solver (the SOLVE menu) stores equations that you enter and creates menus for them.
 You can then use those menus to do calculations.
+Enter Solver equations in algebraic form regardless of the calculation mode (ALG or RPN).

 The Solver can store many equations-the number and length of equations is limited only by the amount of memory available.
 The equations are stored in a list.